prakashpp/developers.fulfil.io/source/guides/orders.rst

     The code that identifies the carrier and service.
 This should be setup ahead of time on the channel's shipping carrier settings.
 This avoids having to update your code everytime shipping services change.
+    This will be deprecated soon, use requested shipping_service attribute on order.
 `description`
     Line item description.
 Usually what the customer would have been displayed when the order was placed.
 For example, "Expedited Shipping" could be what was